- If my domain expires during a transfer, will the transfer still be completed?

 We support several country code top-level domains (ccTLDs), as well as one regional TLD.
 Some TLDs may have recently launched or will be launching soon. ccTLDs: .TV - Tuvalu's domain .WS - Samoa's domain (formerly Western Samoa) .PW - Palau's domain .FM - Federated States of Micronesia's domain .CC - Cocos Islands' domain Regional TLDs: .KIWI - Regional/identifying domain for the New Zealanders or "Kiwis".
 If you want to see more ccTLDs or regional TLDs that we support, simply click on the title.
 You can also check out our full list of TLDs that we support.

-- How long do I have to restore my domain after it has been deleted?
+- How do I restore my domain in redemption period?